SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    -> let linesWithIndentation = """
           This line doesn't begin with whitespace.
-              This line starts with four spaces.
+              This line begins with four spaces.
           This line doesn't begin with whitespace.
           """